Aete/reactND-project1-myRead/README.md

 2. Install all project dependencies with
 `npm install`

-3.start the development server with
+3. start the development server with
 `npm start`